Pact Network

 Formula: Premium = CallCost × BaseRate × ReliabilityMultiplier × CoverageTier

-Rates recalculate every 10,000 calls or 24 hours.
-A smoothing function (0.7 × previous rate + 0.3 × new rate) prevents wild swings from temporary outages.
+In the target model, rates recalculate every 10,000 calls or 24 hours, and a smoothing function (0.7 × previous rate + 0.3 × new rate) prevents wild swings from temporary outages.

 3.2 Parametric Triggers